 Your goal is to get everything out of the die holes using physical pressure, and anything you get out of the housing is a bonus.

 If you don’t have anything at all that will work for this, you can try skipping this step, but you may need to get a pipe cleaner, chopstick, or toothpick to clean the die holes manually.
-If you are lucky and have a fairly powerful spray setting on your faucet this will work too.
+If you are lucky and have a fairly powerful spray setting on your pull down faucet, this will work too.
 If you really need to, you can get creative and spray it with the hose or a showerhead.

 Step 2: Get the Grinder Ready for Cleaning